lagom/lagom/docs/manual/common/gettingstarted/IDEs.md

 Now update all projects declarations in your Lagom build to use the newly created `project` method, so that the defined `eclipseSettings` are successfully applied to all projects.

 Finally, you will need to regenerate the Eclipse project files to account for the changes made in the build file.
-Go back to the activator console, type `reload` to reload the build file, and type `eclipse`.
+Go back to the sbt console, type `reload` to reload the build file, and type `eclipse`.
 Once the `eclipse` task completes, go back to Eclipse, hit F5 to refresh all previously imported projects, and you are done.

 ### IntelliJ